 Stars: Robert Downey Jr., Chris Evans, Mark Ruffalo, Chris Hemsworth, Scarlett Johansson, Jeremy Renner, Don Cheadle, Paul Rudd, Brie Larson, Benedict Cumberbatch, Chadwick Boseman, Tom Holland, Karen Gillan, Zoe Saldana, Evangeline Lilly, Bradley Cooper, Josh Brolin, Chris Pratt, Tilda Swindon, Dave Bautista, Anthony Mackie, Sebastian Stan, Elizabeth Olsen, Tessa Thompson, Benedict Wong

 The major downside to catching Avengers: Endgame in theatres was the risk of subjecting my bladder to irreparable damage.
-In my younger days, simply holding-it for three hours was no big challenge.
+In my younger days, simply holding it for three hours was no big challenge.
 Back in college, I even once participated in a drinking challenge where we’d see who could go the longest without relieving ourselves.
-I didn’t win, but did manage to make it almost four hours.
+I didn’t win but did manage to make it almost four hours.

 Those were different times and Endgame is a different type of epic.
-We’ve all sat through three-hour films before, but thanks to the Infinity War’s open-ended resolution and plethora of unanswered questions – not-to-mention a year’s worth of fan theories and speculation – taking a bathroom break would risk missing a key scene, plot twist or revelation.
+We’ve all sat through three-hour films before, but thanks to the Infinity War’s open-ended resolution and the plethora of unanswered questions – not-to-mention a year’s worth of fan theories and speculation – taking a bathroom break would risk missing a key scene, plot twist, or revelation.
 I’ll give the Russo Brothers credit for one thing: Every scene in Endgame feels vital at the time, making it a tough movie to walk away from, even for a moment.

 So despite being a fitting, larger-than-life capper to Marvel’s 22-film story arc, Endgame ultimately plays better at home, at least for those of us not endowed with iron bladders.
-In addition to reacquainting myself with the story thus-far by revisiting Infinity War beforehand, seeing Endgame a second time – able to hit pause when nature called – was far more enjoyable.
+In addition to reacquainting myself with the story thus far by revisiting Infinity War beforehand, seeing Endgame a second time – able to hit pause when nature called – was far more enjoyable.

-While I still loathe the practice of stretching a single story across multiple movies, Endgame justifies its existence – and length – due to the sheer number of characters, story threads and loose ends to tie in a manner that meets expectations of legions of MCU fans.
-A taunting task, to be sure, which Endgame manages to pull off.
+While I still loathe the practice of stretching a single story across multiple movies, Endgame justifies its existence – and length – due to the sheer number of characters, story threads, and loose ends to tie in a manner that meets the expectations of legions of MCU fans.
+A daunting task, to be sure, which Endgame manages to pull off.
 The film remembers its past while acknowledging the future, and is well-aware of the finality its title suggests (for the story arc and some major characters).
 In that respect, Endgame pushes all the right emotional buttons.

 But unlike the original Star Wars trilogy’s most iconic moments, Endgame meets expectations without really ever exceeding them.
-As viewers, we already have a laundry list of plot points awaiting explanation, questions to be answered and characters’ odds of living or dying.
+As viewers, we already have a laundry list of plot points awaiting an explanation, questions to be answered, and characters’ odds of living or dying.
 All those boxes are checked-off – often magnificently, sometimes poignantly – but there aren’t any revelations as jaw-dropping as learning who Luke’s father is.
 And even at three hours, there are simply too many characters for everyone to get adequate screen time (some don’t even appear until the climax).
 Fans of certain characters will inevitably be disappointed by what amounts to a cameo.

 However, those are minor quips.
 Endgame is ultimately a slam-bang crescendo to this massive franchise, the likes of which we won’t likely see again for a long time.
 While sweeping and epic in scope, it’s still filled with the smaller, character-driven moments that have always made the MCU engaging (something DC is just now figuring out).
 I’ve personally never met anyone disappointed by the outcome.
 I’m sure they’re out there, but maybe their bladders were simply too full to enjoy it the first time.